Last updated: August 05, 2021

 Stand-alone EMR: Although not quite popular as the others, this EMR is an on-premise EMR that can be accessed remotely through smartphones, iPads, etc. as long as you’re connected to your practice’s network.

-Cloud-based EMR: Companies that provide native cloud EMR offer you access to patient information through a cloud-storage.
+Cloud-based EMR: Companies that provide native cloud EMR offer you access to patient information through cloud storage.

 Certification – Vendor certification ensures patient information confidentiality and security and is perhaps one of the most important things to look for in a chronic care management software vendor.
 So make sure your vendor has ONC-authorized testing and certification body (ONC-ATCB) certification.